-For this reason, it’s crucial to take proper care of your gums — and the rest your mouth, for that matter!
+For these reasons and for your overall dental health, it’s crucial to take proper care of your gums — and the rest of your mouth, for that matter!
 An easy way to gauge how healthy your gums are is to look for a soft shade of pink, not red.
 They should also form a “C” shape where they meet the bottom of your tooth.

 What Causes Gums to Bleed?